acoppes/acoppes/site/_drafts/ldjam52.markdown

 ### The Harvester

 This is the main character of the game, controlled by the player, the Harvester must harvest Spice while surviving the Sand Worm attacks.

-I started by creating a cube and started moving it using the CharacterController component
+I started by creating a cube and started moving it using the CharacterController component which I never used before and to see what happened.
+The first issue I had was that it is meant to be used without a Rigid Body (or at least not having them acting at the same time), so when I tried to move the Vehicle it started rolling and couldn't control it.
+The fix was easy, just remove the Rigid Body, I didn't need physics for now.

+So I just calculated the desired motion given the input and apply it multiplied the speed to the controller.
+The next problem I had was to

+Wheels

+ * Issue with terrain positioning
+ * Harvester rotation

 __TODO: share about the controller, and how I did the model rotation given the wheels projected on the terrain__